Unelected Power: the quest for legitimacy in central banking and the regulatory state

 Paul Tucker, Chair of the Systemic Risk Council and a Fellow at the Harvard Kennedy School of Government

-Former member of the Single Resolution Board
+Former Member, Single Resolution Board

 Mercator Senior Fellow at Bruegel